sCrypt-Inc/scryptTS-docs/docs/getting-started/how-to-write-a-contract.md

 ### Non-Public `@method`s

-Without a `public` modifier, a `@method` is an internal function and can only be called within the contract class.
+Without a `public` modifier, a `@method` is an internal method and can only be called within the contract class.

 It can return any valid types described later.
 The return type must be explicitly declared. e.g.,